kinexcs/move-android-sdk/README.md

 **Session Detail**

 `SessionDetail` is a `data class` storing the full results of one exercise session.
 Its attributes are as follows:
-- `sessionId : String` An autonumber to uniquely identify each exercise session carried out
+- `sessionId : String` A UUID to uniquely identify each exercise session
 - `programId : Int` An ID to identify the program models chosen.
   - `programId = 1` represents a 5 min program model
   - `programId = 2` represents a 10 min program model
   - `programId = 3` represents a 15 min program model
 - `createdAt : String` The timestamp when the exercise session is first created.
-This time is recorded when the `Intent` is launched by the user
+This time is recorded when the `Intent` is launched by the user.
+The time is converted from the user's timezone and displayed using `YYYY-MM-DD HH:MM:SS` format in UTC+0
 - `exercises : List<Exercise>`

 **Exercise**